 Gweike Cloud Pro is 2022’s fastest laser engraver, offering a precession rate of up to 0.0001 inches and an engraving speed of 600 mm/second.

 Gweike is a CO2 laser cutter that supports more than 400 materials like the Glowforge.It also features 3 axes linear guide rail for better maneuvering of the laser head.
 There is a 5-megapixel HD camera to oversee the laser engraving performance but the Glowforge had one extra camera for spot marking.
 On top of everything, Gweike Cloud Pro can be controlled through Lightburn, which was a significant limitation for Glowforge users.

 How can Gweike Cloud Pro be the Glowforge alternative?

 Gweike Cloud Pro and Glowforge Pro offer similar features in laser cutting and engraving.
-However, Gweike Cloud Pro offers certain advantages that make it a better choice for some users.
+However, Gweike Cloud Pro offers certain advantages that make it a better choice for small businesses.